Yi Zhou: Entrepreneurial initiatives

+In 2024 she has created a joint venture with Augustus Group, Colors of the Sun Ventures.

 Philanthropy

 Zhou has also actively participated to philanthropic works such as: UN World Climate Change in South Africa UNDP rio+!, for Unesco Marine heritage world and Rush Philanthropics auction in 2015, and most recently for Natalia Vodianova’s Naked Heart Foundation by participating with an artwork commissioned by Etam.

 In 2022 in collaboration with the United Nations Zhou has launched a campaign to promote peace.

-Speaking Engagements and Collaborations
+Speaking engagements and collaborations

 Zhou has been selected by the Sundance Film Festival on three consecutive occasions.
-Since 2010, Yi Zhou has been appointed as art director of Tudou.com.
-It was her initiative to bridge The Sundance Institute members with the 2011 Tudou Video Festival in China.

 Zhou currently develops her own screenplays and produces her upcoming feature films between LA and China bridging the west and east culture in a dynamic dialogue by also giving public speeches at TEDx Paris Salon, Tedx 798 and LVMH labour day and Financial Times Luxury Talks.
-Yi Zhou has been a frequent speaker of Digital Hollywood since 2018 in Los Angeles, and Montecarlo TV Festival in 2021.